floreencia/we-rate-dogs-data-analysis/README.md

 ### Running in a remote installation

 You need some configuration before starting Jupyter notebook remotely.
 See [Running a notebook server](http://jupyter-notebook.readthedocs.io/en/stable/public_server.html).

+## Twitter API

+Apply for a Twitter API account and provide your own login information , before running the API request.